You’re not just a visitor,

 Where we’re located

-We are located at 11609 Frankstown Road, Pittsburgh, PA 15235, right next to the McDonald's and across from the Penn Hills Shopping Center.
-If you're taking the Parkway, exit at Penn Hills, follow Rodi Road until the top of the hill, then make a left onto Frankstown Road.
+We are located at 11609 Frankstown Road, Pittsburgh, PA 15235, right next to the McDonald's.
+If you're taking the Parkway (I-376), exit at Penn Hills, follow Rodi Road until the top of the hill, then make a left onto Frankstown Road.
+Zion is on the right side of the road.
+Look for the third driveway, just after the bus shelter and before the traffic signal.

 Our parking lot is around the back of the church.
-There's an additional gravel lot that overlooks Frankstown Road (by the stained glass).
-As you enter from the rear door, you will be in our Gathering Space, where people mingle and you can hang up a coat, grab a sip of water, or peruse the treats that will be available after our worship has ended!
+As you enter from the rear door (which is equipped with an automatic opener), you will be in our Gathering Space, where people will greet you, and you can hang up a coat, grab a drink of water, or peruse the treats that will be available after our worship has ended!

 Get Directions